Dimension 1 - Social Strategy

 1.B.3.1 The provider conducts a social audit.
 Minimum frequency: every three years.

-A social audit at least every three years allows the provider to track progress on building strong social performance management practices, and to remain aware of its current level of implementation of the Universal Standards.
+An external social audit at minimum every three years allows the provider to track progress on building strong social performance management practices, and to remain aware of its current level of implementation of the Universal Standards.

 Scoring guidance

-- Score “yes” the provider has conducted an SPI audit or had a social rating within the last three years.
+• Score “yes” the provider had an external SPI audit or a social rating within the last three years.

-- Score “no” if the provider has never conducted an SPI audit or had a social rating or conducted a client protection assessment.
+• Score “no” if the provider had never an external SPI audit or a social rating or an external client protection assessment during the last five years.

 Sources of information